 Is it unprofessional to have a beard or facial hair in an interview?

-Your quarantine beard has served you well over the past two years.
+Your quarantine beard has served you well over the past three years.
 Should you shave it off before tomorrow’s interview?
 Will a beard hurt job prospects?

 In many job environments, it can look just as professional to have a beard or facial hair as it does to be clean-cut.
 Doing some research before the interview will give you some important clues about whether to shave or not beforehand.